dskvr/Pyrosphere/readme.md

 	- next frame (update frame buffer)

 		serialRouting is called at the wrong point in the scope to work with set valves.

+## Pyromote
+- Edit socket URI to match your own in ./lib/js/pyro/pyro.config ... see examples

+## Pyronode
+- Install dependencies
+	cd Pyronode && sudo npm install

+- Start app
+	sudo node app.js

+## Test!
+- Load up localhost:8080/ in your browser (or whatever host you have set)
+- Open console
+- Click the XY

 # Todo
 - Port code to be functional with 2013 shift registers.
 (Leif!!!)